Minimum 4 letters

 In 1987, the museum’s technical services were transferred to a new building next to the Necropolis.
 This allowed the exhibition areas to be expanded and a new temporary exhibition room to be opened.
 In 1993, the museum underwent a wide-ranging museographic reform and its accessibility was improved.

-A prior requirement was the adaptation of the museum’s store rooms to receive such a large number of pieces, as well as the preparation of the documentation for each of them.
+A prior requirement was the review and conditioning of the museum's warehouses to allow the location of such a large number of pieces, as well as the preparation of the documentation relating to each of them.
+The other, and more important, was the definition of work protocols to guarantee the registration of the collection and the coordination of the teams.

 We are workig on the renovation and refurbishing of the Archaeological Museum.